How to write a business plan in 10 easy steps

 Next, they’ll need to break that down into smaller, more manageable goals, to help them achieve it.
 For example:

-• To have a basic website in advance of launch, and online booking within three months
+- to have a basic website in advance of launch, and online booking within three months

-• To grow a social media audience comparable to their nearest competitor within the first six months
+- to grow a social media audience comparable to their nearest competitor within the first six months

-• To distribute flyers to 250 local businesses each month and follow up with a phone call within two working days
+- to distribute flyers to 250 local businesses each month and follow up with a phone call within two working days

 Each of these goals could be broken down even further to create a month-by-month work plan for the business.
 This makes it much easier to stay on track and prioritise time effectively.

-4. Products and services
+2. Products and services

 Next, it’s time to talk about what your business is actually going to sell.
 Whether that’s products or services, describe them in detail.
 Consider information like:

-• What the product or service is
+- what the product or service is

-• Whether you’re filling a gap in the market
+- whether you’re filling a gap in the market

-• Why customers will choose you over competitors
+- why customers will choose you over competitors

-• Where customers will buy it
+- where customers will buy it

-• Where customers will use or experience it
+- where customers will use or experience it

-• Pricing strategy (what you plan to charge and why)
+- pricing strategy (what you plan to charge and why)

 You want to paint a clear picture of what you’re selling, why people will choose to spend their money with you and what benefits they get as a result.
 Thinking this through will really help when you start to promote your business.

-5. Market analysis
+3. Market analysis

 This, alongside your financial projections, is the most important part of your business plan.
 It’s where you’ll record the results of any market research you’ve conducted.
-And if you want to have a successful startup, market research is a must!
+And if you want to have a successful business, market research is a must!

 Below is a quick rundown of basic market research.
 Once you’ve conducted it, use what you’ve discovered to demonstrate the potential of your product or services.
 Use graphs and charts to make it easier to digest.